-- High reaction torque can be developed in the case of stalling, which can be caused by excessive loads being applied to the drill bit, by the drill bit snagging on the material being drilled into or by the drill bit breaking through the material being drilled. - 2.
+- 2. High reaction torque can be developed in the case of stalling, which can be caused by excessive loads being applied to the drill bit, by the drill bit snagging on the material being drilled into or by the drill bit breaking through the material being drilled. - 3.
 In cases where the means to absorb the reaction torque are requested, it is recommended to use a suspension arm whenever possible.
 If that is not possible, side handles are recommended for straight-case tools and pistol grip tools.
-In any case, it is recommended to use a means to absorb the reaction torque above 4 Nm for straight tools and above 10 Nm for pistol grip tools. - 3.
-Keep hands away from the rotating socket.
+In any case, it is recommended to use a means to absorb the reaction torque above 4 Nm for straight tools and above 10 Nm for pistol grip tools. - 4.
+Keep hands away from the rotating chuck and drill bit.